abhishekg16/raft/README.md

 The raft module depends on the cluster for underlying communication.
 Which internally  usage the Zeromq.

 1. To build the project you need to install the zmq4 golang binding.
 Binding are present at https://github.com/pebbe/zmq4
-2. Get Raft from git hub. "go git github.com/abhishekg16/raft"
+2. Get Raft from git hub. "go get github.com/abhishekg16/raft"
 3. Go to the raft/ "go install".
 4. Go to raft directory and give command "go test"